Rabia Zuberi

 Rabia Zuberi (1940 – 16 January 2022), sometimes referred to in Pakistan as Queen Mother of Arts, was a Pakistani sculptor, painter, former chairperson of the Pakistan Arts Council, teacher and Pakistan's first woman sculptor.
 She produced most of her work after immigrating to Pakistan.
-Some of her drawings includes Duputta, Quest for Peace, and some sculptures titled Peace Message from the Progressive World and Peace Message were acquired by the National Art Gallery, Pakistan during an exhibition in 2003.
+Some of her drawings include Duputta, Quest for Peace, and some sculptures titled Peace Message from the Progressive World and Peace Message were acquired by the National Art Gallery, Pakistan during an exhibition in 2003.

 Early life

 She was born in 1940 in United Province, British India (now Kanpur, Uttar Pradesh, India).
 She graduated from the Aligarh Muslim University in 1959 and later moved to Lucknow where she attended Lucknow College of Arts and Crafts along with her sister, Hajra Mansoor.
 Following the partition of India, her family migrated to Pakistan in 1961, while she and her sister studied in India, and later they moved to Karachi in 1964.